Yoga Therapy Training

 Neck Pain

-No Shoulderstand pose, Plough pose or deep backbends.
+No Shoulderstand, Plough pose or deep backbends.

 Osteoporosis